We sort your Self Assessment for you. £169, all in.

 • 3 min read

-The new mortgage interest tax relief changes will impact many landlords – but not equally.
+The mortgage interest tax relief changes that were rolled out between 2017 and 2020 impacted many landlords – but not equally.

 Example 1: Increase in tax